DongyoonKim-Roy/AndroidNote/SplashScreen.md

 # SplashScreen
-Splash Screen or Splash View is the initial screen that appears when an app is launchd.
+Splash Screen or Splash View is the initial screen that appears when an app is launched.
 Its primary purpose is to display a brief introductory graphic, logo =, or brand messae while the app is loading in the background.
 ![splash](https://github.com/user-attachments/assets/cad57f35-bb0d-42ca-840c-f2e8425e49c7)

 # Key Characteristics of a Good Splash View